xant1986/MonitoringAgent/README.md

 Network Information:

-This application sends data over TCP port 10001 by default and receives traffic on port 10000.
+This application sends data over TCP port 10000 by default.
 This values can be changed in the AgentConfiguration.xml file.
-The Agent is also configured to accept new encrypted xml configuration files over port 10000.

 Security/Encryption: